Corroborator-Net/Corroborator-Overview/README.md

 Using **Corro**borator is _easy_.
 See our app repositories from [Our tools](#our-tools) above for **guided walkthroughs and demos** of the applications.

+***NOTE:** For the demo, a deployed audit smart contract on the Ethereum Rinkbey Testnet  is ready for you ([details here](https://github.com/Corroborator-Net/Corroborator-Contract)).
+This is **hard coded** in our app at the moment!
+If you want a new audit log created, please reach out to us.*

 ### Open Source Tools Used
 | Tool | Description |
 |----------|---------|